 Whether you have a layover, overnight sleepover or you are just quickly passing through, our Bordeaux Airport Guide is a great place to start planning your visit.
 Here, you’ll find information on services and facilities available inside the airport – including details about airport lounges, WiFi, mobile charging points, lockers, 24-hour food options, nearby hotels, and everything in between.

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at Bordeaux-Mérignac International Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Bordeaux-Mérignac International Airport.

 What to Expect

 Sleeping in this airport has been referred to as bare bones, with the suggestion that overnight sleepers bring everything they might need—sleeping bag, travel mat, eyeshade, earplugs/noise-cancelling headphones, etc.—to ensure a decent night’s sleep.
 Don’t plan on finding comfortable seating, and expect noise from the cleaning machines and cold temperatures.
 A reader mentioned that the airport now closes overnight and we have not been able to verify this.
 For uninterrupted sleep, there are hotels near the airport.
 See Airport Hotels in the guide below or read some traveller airport reviews for more tips.

-If you are an economy class traveller, you can enter these lounges at Bordeaux airport either by purchasing a lounge pass or through a lounge membership program.
+If you are an economy class traveller, you can enter these lounges at Bordeaux airport by paying at the door.
 Visit the individual lounge page for more details about the lounge itself and to also find out how you can gain lounge access with just an economy class ticket!

-If sleeping in Bordeaux Airport does not appeal to you, there are a wide variety of hotels for every budget, located within walking distance or a short drive from the airport.
+If sleeping in Bordeaux Airport doesn’t appeal to you, there are a wide variety of hotels for every budget, located within walking distance or a short drive from the airport.
 Here are the three closest hotels:

-- Mercure Bordeaux Aeroport – (3 minutes from the airport) Located 500 meters from the airport terminal.
-Airport shuttle available from 5:30AM to midnight.
-Go to Gate 5 and call the hotel. » Check Rates
+- Mercure Bordeaux Aeroport – Located 500m from the airport terminal.
+Airport shuttle available from 7:00AM – 7:00PM. » Check Rates

-- Ibis Budget Bordeaux Aeroport – (2 minutes from the airport) Located 800 meters from the airport terminal.
+- Ibis Budget Bordeaux Aeroport – Located 800m/12-minute walk from the airport terminal.
 No airport shuttle. » Check Rates

-To see more options there is a list of hotels near Bordeaux Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.
+For more options, visit Tripadvisor to see a list of hotels near Bordeaux Airport that can be sorted by price, distance, traveller rating and popularity.

-Free WiFi is available at Bordeaux Airport for two hours.
+Free WiFi is available at Bordeaux Airport for 3 hours.
 Connect to the “HotSpot Aeroport de Bordeaux” network.

 Additionally the airport offers at least 4 work stations throughout the airport which may be useful.